SPE-R/SPE/SPE-R-2024-practicals-with-solutions/rates-rrrd-s.md

 ## Binary regression

 Explore the factors associated with risk of low birth weight in 500 singleton births in a London Hospital.
 Indicator (lowbw) for birth weight less than 2500 g.
 Data available from the Epi package.
-Factor of interest is maternal hypertension (hyp).
+Factors of interest are maternal hypertension (hyp), mother's age at birth over 35 years and sex of the baby.

 Load the `Epi` package and the data set and look at its content